rachelmoon290/apatinder-documentation/docs/index.md

 ### 2. User Swipes Model (Posterior Model)

 ## About Us
 We are a group of Masters and PhD candidate students from Harvard University School of Engineering and Applied Sciences (SEAS).
-This project is part of AC297r: Capstone project class, and we have partnered with Austin Pets Alive! to work on this project.
+This project is part of AC297r: Capstone project class, and we partnered with Austin Pets Alive! organization to work on this project.

 ## Acknowledgements
-We thank our course instructors, Dr.David Sondak and Patrick Ohimoba, for guidance and support.
-We also thank Steve Porter from Austin Pets Alive! for making it possible for us to work on this project.
+We would like to give special thanks to our capstone project instructors Dr. David Sondak and Patrick Ohiomoba, who guided our projects from beginning to end and were always super supportive.
+We also greatly thank Steve Porter, Director of Lifesaving Operations at Austin Pets Alive!, for partnering with our team and being very enthusiastic about this project and providing database.